Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 If you have enabled the

-repository) to automatically trigger the compatibility test we've prepared for you:- Open the page of your fork repository.
+Github Actionsfor yourforkrepository, you can submit a PR to themasterbranch of the remote repository (i.e., yourforkrepository) to automatically trigger the compatibility test we've prepared for you:- Open the page of your fork repository.
 Shortly after pushing your changes, you'll find a prominent

-button.
+Compare & pull requestbutton.
 (1)(Illustration) - Click this button.
 In the pop-up page, select the

 - Fill in the PR description.
 Since you are just testing, the description can be brief, no need to fill it in according to the predefined template.